 How often should our organization run social engineering awareness training?

-The frequency and repetition of social engineering training should be at least monthly, with ongoing, short reinforcements.
-Social engineering training should be frequent and engaging so that information “sticks” with employees.
+The frequency and repetition of social engineering training sessions should be at least monthly, with ongoing, short reinforcements.

 Consistent, multi-channel, and engaging social engineering awareness training builds a team of cyber-defenders and decreases the chances of a socially engineered cyberattack.
 By implementing a strong training program, your employees will be ready at your defense and your organization significantly more fortified.